The Divine Punishment

 The Divine Punishment is the third album by American avant-garde artist Diamanda Galás, released on June 30, 1986 by record label Mute.

 Content

-The Divine Punishment is the first instalment of her "Masque of the Red Death" trilogy about the AIDS epidemic.
-In this instalment, she focuses on interpretations of Old Testament scripture.
+The Divine Punishment is the first installment of her "Masque of the Red Death" trilogy about the AIDS epidemic.
+In this installment, she focuses on interpretations of Old Testament scripture.

 Reception

 AllMusic has retrospectively praised the album, describing it as "compelling but brutal.
 An ugly, brooding masterpiece."